jameslzhu/elections/README.md

 should now work, using these credentials and the hknlib/election module.

 We do not use `old_officers.py` anymore and is no longer supported and maintained.

+There are various standalone scripts in the `standalone_scripts` folder that run by itself.
+See file comments for specific instructions.
+Currently, there is one for LastPass provisioning and one for the HKN Rails website automating the approval accounts process.

 ## Development